 Prabhu spends any spare time engaged in philosophy, martial arts, and literature.
 A polyglot, Prabhu also dabbles in cooking and outdoor activities such as kayaking and scuba, and follows football and tennis.

 Prabhu was a member of the SHAFR Governing Council from 2008-2011 and was also a Fellow at West Point and the Hertog Global Strategy Initiative.
-He has written for several periodicals such as Daily News & Analysis, the Economic Times, Fair Observer, First Post, Rediff, and Tehelka.
+He is a regular commentator for several periodicals.
 Prabhu has also appeared on Indian national television on matters concerning nuclear and foreign policy.

 Title: Chaturanga was a game developed in the 6th century CE in India during the Gupta Empire and is widely considered to be the precursor to shatranj, or modern-day chess.
 A Sanskrit word, chaturanga literally means ‘four limbs’ (chatur – four, anga – limbs).
 However, it is also understood to refer to the four divisions of the army – elephants, cavalry, chariots, and foot soldiers, which would today probably translate to army, navy, air force, and rocket forces.
 Applied to statecraft, it could also imply the four methods of dealing with foreign powers – saama, daana, bheda, and danda.
 Or, to take it as Rabindranath Tagore did in a novel by the same name, chaturanga could even refer to the purusharthas, the four aims of human existence according to Hindu philosophy – dharma, artha, kama, moksha.